tirupati17/tirupati17.github.io/_posts/2019-01-31-swift-static-framework-integration-issues.md

     - Xcode 9.4.1 (`Not Working i.e dyld: Symbol not found: __T0XXX`)
     - Xcode 10.1 (`Not Working i.e dyld: Symbol not found: __T0XXX`)

+<h2>END RESULT : As per above solution it is Working only in Simulator not device </h2>
 ---

 After following solid and workaround solution of [#001](#001) and [#002](#002) respectively, we finally able to build consumer app along with our swift 4.0 static framework.